Doasy/AccidentsBCN/README.md

 # Accidents BCN

 This project takes data published by Barcelona's council, about accidents in the city.
-Currently, the project only makes the data gathering and cleaning.
+Currently, the project download, clean and prepare the data.

 ## Data